-Return to Work: Infection Prevention and Control for Optometric Practice presents guidance for optometrists preparing for the eventual return to work during the ongoing COVID-19 pandemic.
-The contents of this guidance will be reviewed and updated as Ontario progresses through each phase of its recovery, and as new guidance or recommendations are made by the provincial government.
+Return to Work: Infection Prevention and Control for Optometric Practice provides optometrists with guidance for working during the ongoing COVID-19 pandemic.
+The contents of this guidance will be reviewed and updated as Ontario progresses through each phase of its recovery, and as new guidance or recommendations are made available by the provincial government.

-Optometry practices must comply with both the College’s Return to Work guidance and the Ministry of Health guidance COVID-19 Operational Requirements: Health Sector Restart, prior to opening.
+Optometry practices must comply with both the College’s Return to Work guidance and the Ministry of Health guidance COVID-19 Operational Requirements: Health Sector Restart, including the MOH Patient Screening document.